The Power of

 Identity, Resilience, and the Courage to Knock — tailored to the room, never watered down.
 From school assemblies to corporate stages, this is the story that changes people.

 She brings into the room what no textbook can replicate: the human weight of war, identity, displacement, and belonging.
-Her presentation can be paired with the Emmy-nominated ABC 20/20 documentary for the 50th anniversary of Operation Babylift, connecting personal narrative with living history.
+Her presentation can be paired with the Emmy-winning ABC 20/20 documentary: Operation Babylift: The 50 Year Journey, connecting personal narrative with living history.

 "Her courage planted the seed of healing that, ten years later, allowed me to build a heartfelt relationship with my dad before he passed."

-— Anthony Le, Entrepreneur & Life Empowerment Practitioner
+— Anthony Le, Entrepreneur and Life Empowerment Practitioner

 From the Field